-Conservation remains a major focus of foundations.
-Some funders uniquely focus on the Amazon, while others seek to protect local American farmland from development.
-As always, competition for funding is stiff, but the wide array of funders ensures funding opportunities for organizations at the local, national or global levels.
+Conservation remains a major focus for philanthropic foundations.
+Some funders uniquely focus on environmental conservation, while others seek to support wider conservation movements.
+Grantmaking is competitive in this space, but the wide array of funders ensures funding opportunities for organizations at the local, national or global levels.
 Moreover, generous new funders keep arriving on the scene, and this is a funding area in rapid flux.
 While many conservation funders invest in climate change, many do not.
 For more guides regarding climate change, see Inside Philanthropy's funding guides for climate change.

-We are tracking what conservation funders are doing and our learning is captured in this guide.
-All the profiles below are updated regularly.
-Only paid subscribers can access this resource.
-(Subscribe here.)
+We track what conservation funders are doing and our learning is captured in this guide.
+Only paid subscribers can access this resource (subscribe here).

 The 3M Foundation invests in an array of conservation projects in communities in which the company maintains a business presence.